Actindo-AG/Documentation/POS/Operation/04_CompletePurchase.md

     ![Pay](../../Assets/Screenshots/POS/Sales/Cashpoint/BillList/Pay.png "[Pay]")

 2. Click one of the buttons in the *Quick select* section.
 The offered amounts on the buttons vary depending on the amount of the purchase and the denomination of the currency defined in the global settings.
     The *Payment pending* view is displayed while the payment is being processed.
-The total of the bill, the given amount, and the change amount is listed.
+The total of the bill, the given amount, and the change amount are listed.
     The *Payment successful* view is displayed when the payment is completed.

     ![Payment Successful](../../Assets/Screenshots/POS/Sales/Cashpoint/BillList/PaymentSuccessful.png "[Payment Successful]")